About

 Unlike most photographers who capture moments in split seconds, I build my images slowly — through long exposures at night, shaping surreal scenes with both natural and artificial light.

 Each photograph balances meticulous planning with a free experimental approach that dissolves the line between staging and play, which allows for surprises.
+I’m not trying to create a perfect image.

 I work without Photoshop filters or AI manipulation — nothing that couldn’t be done in an old-school darkroom.
 For me, it’s all about the raw connection between light, space, time, and subject.